webignition/bas-spec/docs/tutorial-data-providers.rst

 Using a Data Provider
 =====================

-We previously learned how a :doc:`data collection can be passed to a parameterised test </tutorial-parameterised-tests>` to run a single test once per set of data.
+We previously learned how a :doc:`data set list can be passed to a parameterised test step </tutorial-parameterised-tests>` to run a single step once per set of data.

-We defined a data collection within our test suite.
+We defined a data list set within our test.
 Doing so can get cumbersome over time.
-An overly-large data collection can make the test suite hard to follow.
+An overly-large collection of data can make the test hard to follow.
 We run the risk of too-closely coupling that which is being tested with the data with which it is being tested.

-A data provider imported into a test suite solves addresses these matters.
+A data provider imported into a test addresses these matters.

 ------------------------
 Creating a Data Provider